‘Playboy’ Bombshell Khloe Terae Channels Her Inner Gymnast, Does The Splits In Thong Bikini

 Khloe Terae is all limbered up and giving her Instagram followers a glimpse of just how flexible she can be.

 The Playboy model and Canadian beauty took to Instagram on Sunday to show off a picture of herself wearing a thong bikini and doing an almost impossibly wide split.
-The picture snagged some viral interest from Khloe’s followers, amassing thousands of likes and comments in the matter of just a few hours.
+The picture snagged some viral interest from Khloe’s followers, amassing thousands of likes and comments in a matter of just a few hours.

 Many of those who commented were enamored at just how much the 25-year-old model could stretch — and just how much it revealed.